A R T I S T S B I O

 Initially my core style of work was based on realism, working outdoors, from the model and from photographs.
 This style continues but I have also developed a style that draws from my imagination.
 I use simplified imagery that many have called Inca-Picasso.
 My creativity has emphasized experimentation and use of diverse and unique media.
 I have shown in many solo and group shows, principally in the west coast and have exhibited in several museums and have won multiple awards, grants and residencies.
 Many public and private collections have acquired outstanding examples of my artwork.

-I work from a studio at 212 Alaskan Way South in historic Pioneer Square on the waterfront in Seattle.
+I work from a studio at 212 Alaskan Way South in the famous OK Hotel in historic Pioneer Square on the waterfront in Seattle.